VGrss/AI-Recording-Obsidian-Plugin/rules/roadmap.md

 - Improve the Processing status : it should appear not in the Zone de contrôle but in the Card within the Zone historique with the list of recordings
+- Improve the saving of the Recording on Notion so that the Title of the rec